SFTtech/openage/README.md

 Windows Version
 ---------------

-None of uses Windows, so a port has no priority.
+None of us uses Windows, so a port has no priority.

 However, we're using cross-platform libraries wherever possible, so a port should be pretty easy to accomplish.
 We'll eventually look into poriting using `mingw32`/`mingw64` or maybe `cygwin`.